- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Asking them to breathe from the spot in their body where the sensation is located, as though moving toward it, while observing how the sensation changes, helps to demonstrate to them how awareness and allowing assist in making emotions something that is manageable.

 While attempting to avoid painful emotions is understandable, given human nature’s desire to avoid pain in general, several mental health disorders thrive with emotional avoidance.
-Through education and intervention, patients can begin effectively coping with feelings.
+Through education and intervention, patients can begin to effectively cope with feelings.

 Patients who can identify emotions, experience the sensations they present in their body, and learn to accept and move into them can gain freedom from behaviors that only serve to cause further suffering.